vitreousz/samsungopenletter/README.md

 An Open Letter to Samsung:

+The first test has now ended 20260929 with 258h on battery and some minutes.

 I have now been able to get my a57 to be on for 204 hours and I got 16% left on battery, on top of this wifi was on 24/7 that says quite a bit of how samsung android and one ui is over bloated with apps using its resources!